The completed "Word Metronome". There are two recessed

 - Let is start by assuming that pin RC4 is set high (which turns off Q1) and pin RA4 is set low (which turns off Q2.)

 - Pin RA4 is set high, turning on Q2, which drags the negative side of capacitor C2 to ground.
 This capacitor is charged to nearly the power supply voltage (minus the "diode drop") via D1 when this happens.

 - Pin RA4 is then set low and Q2 is turned off.

 - At this point nothing else is done for a brief moment, allowing both transistors to turn themselves off.
 This very brief pause is necessary as pulling RC4 low the instant RA4 is set low would result in both Q1 and Q2 being on for an instant, causing "shoot through" - a condition where the power supply is momentarily shorted out when both transistors are on, resulting in a loss of efficiency.
 This "pause" need only be a few hundred nanoseconds, so waiting for a few instruction cycles to go by in the processor is enough.

-- After just a brief moment, pin RC4 is pulled low, turning on Q1, which then drags the negative side of C2 high.
-When this happens, the positive side of C2 - which already has (approximately) the power supply voltage is at a potential well above that of the power supply voltage.
+- After just a brief moment pin RC4 is pulled low, turning on Q1, which then drags the negative side of C2 high.
+When this happens the positive side of C2 - which already has (approximately) the power supply voltage is listed to a potential well above that of the power supply voltage.